 The idea behind 5G

-Now that people are connected through social media and instant messaging, the newest broadband network looks to connect stuff.
-5G will power the famous “Internet of Things” (IoT), while increasing download speeds and bandwidths by a tenfold.
+Now that people are connected through social media and instant messaging, the newest broadband network looks to expand connections.
+5G will power the famous “Internet of Things” (IoT), while increasing download speeds and bandwidths by tenfold.

-However, the word “device” doesn’t necessarily mean smartphones, computers or tablets, but rather a range of one-function objects in continuous conversation with one another.
+However, as suggested above, the word “device” doesn’t necessarily mean smartphones, computers or tablets, but rather a range of one-function objects in continuous conversation with one another.

-People are the most excited about automated vehicles and telehealth, but 5G doesn’t stop there.
+People are, for instance, most excited about automated vehicles and telehealth, but 5G doesn’t stop there.

 To put it in Deloitte’s words, “5G makes possible the connection and interaction of billions of devices of almost any kind and collection of data from those devices.
 Indeed, 5G connectivity promises to lead consumers, industries, and governments to new frontiers of productivity and innovation.”